 The exhibitions and displays at the Yorkshire Air Museum cover a wealth of curriculum subjects.
-We have created guided activities covering ‘Early Flight and the development of aviation technology’; the ‘Pioneers of aviation’ (heroes of history); and ‘Hands-on WWII’.
-In 2018, we have created, in addition, a special ‘RAF100’ guided activity to celebrate the centenary of the Royal Air Force.
+We have created guided activities, ‘Early Flight and the development of aviation technology’.

 What does a typical school visit include?

 On a typical school visit with booked Guided Activities, we welcome your school party after 10 am.
-Following a short introductory welcome to the school, the pupils are split into 2 to 4 small groups and taken on their discovery tours of the Museum by our friendly guides.
+Following a short introductory welcome to the school, the pupils are split into sets and taken on their discovery tours of the Museum by our friendly guides.

 Over the course of the day, each group will get to experience various aspects, histories and displays at the Museum which are related to the subject they are studying.
 Each school visit is planned individually and tailored as possible to your curriculum focus.